assafjh/cybr-demos/azure-devops/README.md

 This guide will demonstrate a pipeline authenticating via a Self-Hosted Linux Agent with a user/system assigned identity.

+Two ways to consume a secret will be demoed
+- Rest API
+- CyberArk Conjur Service Connector
+	- Can be added to ADO via this link: [CyberArk Conjur Service Connector](https://marketplace.visualstudio.com/items?itemName=CyberArk.cyberark-conjur-credentials)

 It is assumed you have access to an Azure Linux VM that can be used as an ADO Agent.

 It is assumed that you need to assign a user identity to the VM - Instructions are provided and can be skipped in case you already have an identity assigned to your machine.